 --snip--

-But what if I also want to select the year for which to retrieve data?
-Well, we could add an argument for that as well.
-However, as you saw in Chapter 11, the get_acs() function has many arguments, and repeating them all in our code would become cumbersome.
+But what if you also want to select the year for which to retrieve data?
+Well, you could add an argument for that as well.
+However, as you saw in Chapter 11, the get_acs() function has many arguments, and repeating them all in your code would quickly become cumbersome.

-The ... syntax allows us to avoid doing so.
-By placing ... in the get_acs_race_ethnicity() function, we can automatically pass any arguments listed there to the get_acs() function by including ... there as well:
+The ... syntax gives you a more efficient option.
+Placing ... in the get_acs_race_ethnicity() function allows you to automatically pass any of its arguments to get_acs() by including ... in that function as well:

 get_acs_race_ethnicity <- function(